quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part37_17.1.1_Statisti.md

 :p What is lattice path integration?
 ??x
 Lattice path integration involves breaking down both space and time into discrete steps.
 For a particle, we consider its trajectory as a series of straight lines connecting discrete points in spacetime.
-The time between two adjacent points \( A \) and \( B \) is divided into \( N \) equal steps, each of size \( \epsilon \), to simplify the computation.
+The time between two adjacent points $A $ and$B $ is divided into$ N $ equal steps, each of size $\epsilon$, to simplify the computation.

 This approach allows for numerical integration over paths by summing up contributions from all possible paths through a lattice grid.